Penn State routs Mississippi State 75-60 to reach NIT final - Philly

+"Of course we were a little disappointed not to make the (NCAA) Tournament, but we made another goal," Garner said.
+"We saw we were in the NIT and our goal was to get to New York and win it.
+That's what everyone wants to do.
+We put ourselves in position to do so."

-The fourth-seeded Nittany Lions (25-13) will play No. 2 seed Utah for the championship Thursday night at Madison Square Garden.
+The fourth-seeded Nittany Lions (25-13) will play No. 2 seed Utah for the title Thursday night at Madison Square Garden.

 After the score was tied 9-all, Penn State ended the first quarter on a 9-2 run.
 From there, the Nittany Lions opened the second with a 19-0 spurt capped by Garner's 3 off an assist from Carr to make it 37-11.

-Penn State was up 42-23 at halftime and led by as many as 27.
+With football coach James Franklin cheering from the stands, Penn State went up 42-23 at halftime and led by as many as 27.

+"We were really impatient," Mississippi State coach Ben Howland said.
+"Once we started falling behind, we got anxious and we were shooting quick.
+Quick, bad shots and it just like, snowballed."

-Mississippi State was led by Tyson Carter's 19 points off the bench.
+Tyson Carter scored 19 points off the bench to lead No. 4 seed Mississippi State.
 Ado had 13 points and seven rebounds.

-Lamar Stevens scored 17 points for Penn State.
+Lamar Stevens scored 17 for Penn State, which shot 11 of 20 from 3-point territory.
 Carr had six assists and five rebounds.

 BIG PICTURE

 Penn State: While the Nittany Lions would have preferred to play in the NCAA Tournament for the first time since 2011, they made the NIT for the first time under seventh-year coach Pat Chambers.
-Penn State is back in the NIT title game for the first time since 2009, which it beat Baylor for the crown.
+Penn State's last trip to the NIT title game was in 2009, when it beat Baylor for the crown.
 The school's only other appearance in the final was a loss to Minnesota in 1998.

 Mississippi State: With just one senior on the roster, the Bulldogs will return most of their team and have something positive to build off as they try to move up the rankings in the rugged SEC next season.